 Camps Airy and Louise

 Camp Airy, for boys, and Camp Louise, for girls, provide children with single-gender summer experiences that promote creativity, adventure and a positive sense of Jewish identity.
 Campers of all faiths and practices are welcome to attend this camp, now celebrating 100 years of summer fun.
 Activities include swimming, rock climbing, go-carts, ropes courses, music and sports.
-Registration is open and sessions fill fast.
-New campers are eligible for a discount—$500-900 off the base cost, depending on the session.
-Drive time from Arlington: 1.5 hours. // 24959 Pen Mar Road, Cascade, Maryland
+Registration is open and sessions fill up fast.
+New campers are eligible for discounts of $500 to $900 off the base cost, depending on the session.
+Drive time from Arlington: 1.5 hours.
+24959 Pen Mar Road, Cascade, Maryland

 Camp Hidden Meadows

-Community, confidence and independence are what the organizers of this camp hope to impart to campers.
+Community, confidence and independence are what the organizers of this camp hope to impart to participants.
 Kids here are responsible for charting their own summer path.
-There are no required activities.
-Instead, campers choose their own adventure.
+There are no required activities; instead, campers choose their own adventures in sessions lasting one to four weeks.
 They sleep in riverside and hillside cabins at an elevation of about 3,000 feet, where temps are cool and breezy.
 Activities include climbing, outdoor living skills, organic farming and mountain biking.
-Choose from 1- to 4-week sessions.
 Older campers finishing 7th through 10th grade can participate in Earth Expeditions, a week of tent camping outside of camp grounds with a group of 10 campers.
-If interested, apply fast.
-Camp officials say some sessions are filling up.
-Drive time from Arlington: 3.5 hours. // 17739 Potomac Highland Trail, Bartow, West Virginia
+Drive time from Arlington: 3.5 hours.
+17739 Potomac Highland Trail, Bartow, West Virginia

 Camp Tall Timbers

-Located in the foothills of the Blue Ridge Mountains, this camp welcomes boys and girls ages 7 to 16.
-Choose a two-week, three-week or five-week session.
-The camp takes time to customize an individual schedule for each camper so that their program is unique to them.
+Located in the foothills of the Blue Ridge Mountains, this camp welcomes boys and girls ages 7 to 16 for sessions lasting from two to seven weeks.
+Schedules and itineraries are customized to create a personalized program for each camper.
 Activities include horseback riding, archery, canoeing, drama, hiking and swimming, as well as ziplining, tennis and a rock wall for climbing.
 Registration is now open.
-Drive time from Arlington: 2 hours. // 1115 Reflection Lane, High View, West Virginia
+Drive time from Arlington: 2 hours.
+1115 Reflection Lane, High View, West Virginia

 Camp Tockwogh

-Campers can take to the waters of the Chesapeake Bay at this overnight destination for kids in K-11th grade.
-Learn to sail, try out waterskiing or wakeboarding, and paddle in a canoe, kayak or paddleboard.
-Kids can also cool off in the pool and try out the famous Wet-Willy water slide.
+Campers can take to the waters of the Chesapeake Bay at this overnight destination for kids from kindergarten through 11th grade.
+Participants can leran to sail, try out waterskiing or wakeboarding, and paddle in a canoe, kayak or paddleboard.
+Kids can also cool off in the pool and cruise down the famous Wet-Willy water slide.
 Target sports include archery, axe throwing and slingshots.
-Those who want even more water fun can take a look at sister camp Tickwogh, a specialty watersports camp for campers who have completed grades 7-10.
-Drive time from Arlington: 2 hours, 15 minutes. // 24370 Still Pond Neck Road, Worton, Maryland
+Those craving even more water fun can take a look at sister camp Tickwogh, a specialty watersports camp for teens who have completed grades 7-10.
+Drive time from Arlington: 2 hours, 15 minutes.
+24370 Still Pond Neck Road, Worton, Maryland

 Camp Susquehannock

 The Susquehannock camps—one for girls and one for boys—use sports to develop confidence, resilience and independence.
-Campers take part in ten different team sports and two individual sports.
-A typical day includes training and competition in sports ranging from ultimate frisbee and street hockey and mountain biking.
-Following a skills assessment, each camper is placed on a team with equally-abled peers to give them an opportunity to participate and therefore enhance their self-esteem.
-The Tripp Lake waterfront features a diving board, a slide, a trampoline and several boats.
+Campers take part in 10 different team sports and two individual sports.
+A typical day includes training and competition in sports ranging from ultimate frisbee or street hockey and mountain biking.
+Following a skills assessment, each camper is placed on a team with equally-abled peers to allow participation and build self-esteem.
+The Tripp Lake waterfront features a diving board, slide, trampoline and several boats.
 Boys and girls enjoy swimming at separate times, and water time includes regattas and swim relays to build team spirit.
-Drive time from Arlington: 5 hours, 30 minutes. // 2308 Tripp Lake Road, Brackney, Pennsylvania
+Drive time from Arlington: 5 hours, 30 minutes.
+2308 Tripp Lake Road, Brackney, Pennsylvania

 Echo Hill

-This camp has been providing community and friendship since 1914.
-Campers are encouraged to gain life skills, independence and a can-do attitude through participation in more than 20 different non-competitive water sports and traditional camp activities.
-Participants live in large, platform tents for the summer and may choose the activities they do each day.
+Providing community and friendship since 1914, Echo Hill encourages campers ages 7 to 16 to gain life skills, independence and a can-do attitude through participation in more than 20 different non-competitive water sports and traditional camp activities.
+Campers live in large, platform tents for the summer and may choose the activities they do each day.
 Located on Maryland’s Eastern Shore, Echo Hill offers a wide range of activities on the Chesapeake Bay, including, sailing, waterskiing, tubing and even crabbing.
-A marshland bordering the camp offers hiking and boating amid the natural wildlife.
-Registration is now open.
-Drive time from Arlington: 2.5 hours. // 13655 Bloomingneck Road, Worton, Maryland
+Participants design their own days and choose their own activities.
+Drive time from Arlington: 2.5 hours.
+13655 Bloomingneck Road, Worton, Maryland

 Girl Scouts of the Commonwealth of Virginia

 Outdoor adventures are the focus of two Virginia Girl Scout camps: Camp Pamunkey Ridge, situated on 250 acres of the Pamunkey River north of Richmond, and Camp Kittamaqund, on five miles of shoreline along the Great Wicomico River in Northumberland County.
-In addition to typical camping fun, each session has a special activity called the ”wow of the week” featuring activities such as a cardboard regatta, a water carnival and a crazy color dance party.
-Each week has a different theme.
-Girls can join the pajamboree (featuring classic slumber party activities) or the chasing stars week, with stargazing and glow-in-the-dark games.
+In addition to typical camping fun, each session has a special activity called the ”wow of the week,” featuring activities such as a cardboard regatta, a water carnival and a crazy color dance party.
 “Lil Bit O’ Camp” mini sessions from Sunday to Tuesday provide a shorter-term taste of sleepaway camp for younger campers.
 There are also sessions designed for older girls only.
 The camps are open to all, but non-scouts must pay an additional $35.
-Registration is first-come, first-serve and is accepted up to two weeks before sessions start or until camp is at capacity.
-Drive time to Pamunkey Ridge from Arlington: 1 hour 40 minutes // 34009 Discovery Lane, Hanover, Virginia.
-Drive time to Camp Kittamaqund: 2 hours 30 minutes // Pumpkin Hill Road, Heathsville, Virginia
+Drive time to Pamunkey Ridge from Arlington: 1 hour 40 minutes 34009 Discovery Lane, Hanover, Virginia.
+Drive time to Camp Kittamaqund: 2 hours 30 minutes Pumpkin Hill Road, Heathsville, Virginia

 Girl Scouts Nation’s Capital

 Girl Scouts Nation’s Capital has three sleepaway camps to choose from: Camp Winona (Hughesville, Maryland), Camp Potomac Woods (Leesburg, Virginia) and Camp May Flather (Mt.
-Solon, Virginia), each of them with a variety of camp themes.
-For instance, at May Flather, girls can choose the Wild About Water week, and spend most of their time in the pool or out on the river, or the Cave Crawlers or Party in the USA-themed weeks.
+Solon, Virginia), each with a variety of camp themes.
+At Camp May Flather, for example, girls can choose the Wild About Water week to spend most of their time in the pool or on the river, or opt for themed weeks such as Cave Crawlers or Party in the USA.
 Other programs focus on art, theater, horseback riding and more.
-Though the lottery is closed, officials say there are still slots available and registration is ongoing.
+Various Locations

 International Gymnastics Camp

-Flip, vault and cartwheel your way though summer at this Poconos-based camp for recreational and competitive gymnasts.
+Tumblers can flip, vault and cartwheel their way though summer at this Poconos-based camp for recreational and competitive gymnasts.
 IGC’s focus is on teaching technique and proper progressions in five separate gyms, with visits from celebrity gymnasts throughout the summer.
-Campers engage in six coached rotations daily, plus optional additional gym time in the evenings, combined with traditional summer camp experiences such as a giant slip and slide, an ice cream shop, a pool and a ropes course.
+Campers engage in six coached rotations daily, plus optional additional gym time in the evenings.
+The training is combined with other fun experiences such as a giant slip and slide, an ice cream shop, a pool and a ropes course.
 Founded in 1971, IGC is family owned-and-operated by the Klaus family.
-Enrollment is ongoing.
-Drive time from Arlington: 4.5 hours. // 100 Gymnastics Way, Stroudsburg, Pennsylvania
+Drive time from Arlington: 4.5 hours.
+100 Gymnastics Way, Stroudsburg, Pennsylvania

 Woodward PA Action Sports Camp

-Pack your skateboard with that sleeping bag.
+Pack a skateboard with that sleeping bag.
 Bunking in cabins may be the only “traditional” aspect of this summer sleepaway camp centered on wheeled gear, from scooters, longboards and bikes (BMX or dirt) to roller skates.
 There’s also a Parkour option.
 Can’t decide on a favorite?
-Kids can try them all in the multisport camp.
-Glide up and down a half-pipe, ride the rails and ace the jumps on the dirt bike track.
+Kids can try them all in the multisport camp, with opportunities to glide up and down a half-pipe, ride the rails and ace the jumps on a dirt bike track.
 Other activities include electric guitar, go karts and a Gopro lab where campers can film, edit and take home a video of the sweet skills they learned at camp.
-Drive time from Arlington: 4 hours // 134 Sports Camp Drive, Woodward, Pennsylvania
+Drive time from Arlington: 4 hours 134 Sports Camp Drive, Woodward, Pennsylvania